davidnunez/literacytablets/mos_tinkerbook_study/instructions.md

 **After you have obtained consent (or when taking a non-participant through the experience):**

+**If you didn't actually take the consent form or see your partner take the form, be sure to verify the adult has given informed consent.
+Ask if they have seen the form and if they are aware and give permission for you to be recording audio and video.**

+- *Incrementally number each consent form so we can match to captured audio/video.*
 - *Exit out of any playing app on tablet.
 You should be on the main tablet screen with the single tinkerbook icon in the middle.*
 - *If charged, remove tablet from power cord.*
 - *IF CONSENT: Turn on the camera and recorders.*
 - *Sit on the floor near the table or on the step – near the adult/child pair.*

 Hello.
 My name is _____.
 What is your name?